yargs/yargs/README.markdown

     $ ./short.js -x 10 -y 21
     (10,21)

-And booleans, both long and short:
+And booleans, both long and short (and grouped):
 ----------------------------------

 bool.js: